isakoala/datafit/README.md

 Each file contains a problem.
-Clone this repo, commit your progress and create a pull request with your suggested solutions.
+Clone this repo and send your suggested solutions to me.